 Hopi E Hoekstra

 Hopi received her B.A. in Integrative Biology from UC Berkeley.
 She completed her Ph.D. in 2000 as a Howard Hughes Predoctoral Fellow at the University of Washington.
 She then moved to the University of Arizona as a NIH Postdoctoral Fellow where she studied the genetic basis of adaptive melanism in pocket mice.
 In 2003, she became an Assistant Professor at UC San Diego.
-Three years later, she moved to Harvard University, where she is the Alexander Agassiz Professor of Zoology in the Department of Organismic & Evolutionary Biology and the Department of Molecular & Cellular Biology as well as the Curator of Mammals at the Museum of Comparative Zoology.
+Three years later, she moved to Harvard University, where she is the Alexander Agassiz Professor of Zoology in the Departments of Organismic & Evolutionary Biology and Molecular & Cellular Biology as well as the Curator of Mammals at the Museum of Comparative Zoology.
 She is broadly interested in the genetic basis of adaptation -- from morphology to behavior -- in vertebrates, primarily wild mice.